MIR0334/recipe_app/README.md

 It was very fun making this project, although I missed out on the project proposal, I will list down in detail everything about this app and my throught process.
 Have fun!
+(!!!
+Please edit the readme in order to be able to view the project structure properly, Thanks !!!)

 🍽️ Flutter Recipe App